CHuiV123/AIpowered_PowerpointPresentationGeneration/README.md

 2️⃣ Install git https://git-scm.com/downloads

-3️⃣ Open up command prompt, cd into desktop using the command "cd desktop", create a folder using the command "mkdir PowerPoint_App".
+3️⃣ Open up command prompt, cd into desktop using the command "cd desktop", create a folder using the command "mkdir PowerPointApp".
-    Next, cd into the folder you have just created using "cd Powerpoint_App").
+    Next, cd into the folder you have just created using "cd PowerpointApp").
     Then, git clone this repository by running git clone "https://github.com/CHuiV123/AIpowered_PowerpointPresentationGeneration.git".

-4️⃣ Run pip install -r requirements.txt to install all the dependencies.
+4️⃣ Option    1: Run pip install -r requirements.txt to install all the dependencies.
+   Option    2: Double click on the PowerPointGenAPP.bat.

 <h2> How to run (Windows): </h2>